Section Image

 Municipal park stays popular as recreation upgrades come in

 The Milton Union Recreation Association helps local kids get involved in different sports programs inside and near the community.
 West Milton Municipal Park offers a large playground, sprawling green fields and a frisbee golf area.
 People fish at the park’s catch-and-release pond or rent canoes to paddle along the Stillwater River.
-In winter, people sled down the park’s slopes.
-Sheridan says the village received a $1 million grant to build its first trail, which will stretch from downtown to the developments east of the river.
+In winter, people sled down snowy slopes.
+Sheridan says the village received a $1 million grant to build its first trail, which will stretch from downtown to developments east of the river.
 Construction will start in spring 2026.
 River’s Edge Wildlife Preserve has the Cascades Loop Trail, a ½ mile forest path that caters to hikers and bird watchers.
 The area also has river access.

 Elevation levels in West Milton help protect homes and parks from seasonal flooding.
 A local conservancy district has also helped prevent flooding by integrating dams and retention areas along the river.

-New construction across the river joins early 20th century homes
+New construction across the river joins early 20th-century homes

 Miami Street preserves a historic downtown and welcomes new business